I wrote 39,000+ words across 223 entries in my diary in the last 1.5 years. Could I learn more about my mood/emotions by analyzing my diary? I

 Based on my diary, my mood as measured by total sentiment is mean-reverting and most positive during the weekends but otherwise fairly volatile.
 None of this analysis offers a concrete statement about my mood, though, since the approach is crude and my approach fails to capture some relevant information.

-In summary I didn't learn much from this.
+In summary I didn't learn much from this, and I've got a lot of statistics/machine learning to review.
 But the graphs are pretty, right?